BelkovRoman/droppCafe/README.md

 ## How to launch
 1. Download ZIP-file and extract or clone through git
+2. Download NodeJS and install it.
+To do it go to https://nodejs.org/en/
 2. Get into main directory and write in teminal:
 ```sh
 npm install